Communications from School

 As students become increasingly independent, communication patterns change, requiring parents and school to make adjustments.
 Communication between parent(s), teachers and student continues to be fundamental to student success.
 In the middle school we have the following communication tools:

-- The FSA website is a source of information, including upcoming events, the weekly afterschool activities schedule, and copies of forms and homework for middle school classes.
+- The FSA website is a source of information, including upcoming events and the weekly afterschool activities schedule.

 - Important announcements to families—either the middle school as a whole or to a particular class—are sent via email.